 How to Roast Lamb in an Air Fryer

-It is quick and easy, and no messy roasting pans to deal with means it makes a great fuss-free roast for the weekend or for a holiday celebration.
+It is quick and easy, and because there are no messy roasting pans to deal with, it makes a great fuss-free roast for the weekend or for a holiday celebration.

 The air fryer that I have* even claims to remove some of the saturated fat from food during cooking, making it even healthier!

 Scroll down for the printable card for this air fryer roast lamb recipe, or read on for all the details!

 The recipe uses a butterflied leg of lamb, which you can ask your local butcher to prepare for you, or you can just cut it open yourself using a sharp knife.

-As long as it is around 2 inches thick, the cook times in the recipe below should be right (depending on your air fryer).
+As long as it is around 2 inches thick, the cook times in the recipe below should be right, though the exact cook time will also depend on how powerful your air fryer is (more on this below).

-If it is thicker or thinner than this, you will need to adjust the cooking time in the recipe below.
+If your lamb roast is thicker or thinner than 2-inches, you will need to adjust the cooking time accordingly.

 Air fried roast lamb has a lovely rich flavor, which is really enhanced by the classic seasoning of rosemary and thyme.
 This recipe uses fresh rosemary and thyme, however, you can substitute dried herbs if that is what you have.